 Engineering Professional Internship Program (EPIP)

-The work in each course is supervised by a licensed Professional Engineer in the host company.
-Students are required to submit written reports (Reports Due) to the Engineering Student Centre at the end of each work term.
-The last report is a comprehensive technical report on the student's work experience.
-All reports must be approved by the student’s industrial supervisor and are graded by a member of the faculty (pass/fail).
+Throughout their placement, interns are required to submit written reports to the Engineering Student Centre at the end of each work term.
+The final internship report is a comprehensive technical report on the intern’s work experience.
+All reports are required to be approved by the student’s industry supervisor and will be assessed by a faculty supervisor within the College of Engineering (pass/fail).

 Given that the Engineering Professional Internship Program is classified as a series of four-month academic courses within the University of Saskatchewan, students are able to begin an internship at three different periods during an academic session: September, January, and May.

 Students interested in applying to the Engineering Professional Internship Program are required to submit an online application by the specified deadlines, as well as indicate when they wish to begin their internship.
 In the event a student does not meet the admission requirements, they are encouraged to contact either the Engineering Student Centre or the Student Employment and Career Centre to discuss the possibility of alternative start times.